maxotto/bvp/README.md

 ## Objects supported
 * Pictures as a background of a slide.
 It is obligatory element yet but it could be transparent PNG image.
 * Text objects.
 Based on this ThreeJs example https://threejs.org/examples/#webgl_geometry_text.
 Text lives inside paragraph, each paragraph has width and could be aligned `'center'`, `'left'`, `'right'`, `'width'`.
 * Video in MP4 format.
-Pay attention, now my big file 1.mp4 does not exist in this repo yet.
+Pay attention, now my big file 1.mp4 does not exist in this repo.
 You should use your file to run this examples or exclude appropriate `<video>` tag from _scenario.xml_.
+By the way, engine will not crash without video files but slides will appear just black.

 ## Slide controls
 We have two thing to keep in mind.